 MR Angiography (MRA)

-MR angiography (MRA) uses a powerful magnetic field, radio waves and a computer to evaluate blood vessels and help identify abnormalities or diagnose atherosclerotic (plaque) disease.
-This exam does not use ionizing radiation and may require an injection of a contrast material called gadolinium, which is less likely to cause an allergic reaction than iodinated contrast material.
+MR angiography (MRA) uses a powerful magnetic field, radio waves and a computer to evaluate blood vessels and help identify abnormalities.
+This exam does not use radiation and may require an injection of contrast material.
+The contrast material used for MRA is less likely to cause an allergic reaction than the contrast material used for computed tomography (CT).

 - What is MR Angiography?